 While making the itinerary, ensure you keep a buffer of a couple of days.
 Things don’t move to your plan.
 Nature’s plan will always take precedence.
 It always makes me question my need to plan, but what to do!
 Adverse weather conditions, getting hit by a bad case of AMS, not being able to meet your daily targets are all real challenges.
 Thus, a couple of days extra should always be added in.

 Choose your travel buddies aptly

-Train your legs with exercises like squats, lunges and running.
-Cardio is also an important gradient, as you’ll be climbing, moving, walking, and occasionally for a majority of your day.
-Ensure your form is great, especially for your back and core.
+Train your legs with exercises like squats, lunges, and running.
+Cardio is also a critical gradient, as you’ll be climbing, moving, walking, and occasionally for the majority of your day.
+Ensure your form is excellent, especially for your back and core.
 You’ll be carrying a lot of things and need to build your endurance for the same.